litex-hub/zephyr-on-litex-vexriscv/README.md

 Load bitstream
 --------------
-Connect your board using the serial port and load bitstream:
+Connect your board using the serial port and load the bitstream:

 ```bash
 source ./init